AkaraTawng/interior-design-consultant-devio/README.md

 <!-- List the features of your application or follow the template.
 Don't share the figma file here :) -->

-I developed this checkout pagte as a submission to a [DevChallenges](https://devchallenges.io/challenges) challenge.
+I developed this interior design page as a submission to a [DevChallenges](https://devchallenges.io/challenges) challenge.
 The [challenge](https://devchallenges.io/challenges/0J1NxxGhOUYVqihwegfO) was to build an application to complete the given user stories and replicate the provided Figma design.

 ## How To Use